 To illustrate contract keys, suppose that the contract key for a PaintOffer consists of the reference number and the painter.
 So Alice can refer to the PaintOffer by its key (P, P123).
 To make this explicit, we use the notation PaintOffer @P A &P123 for contracts, where @ and & mark the parts that belong to a key.
 (The difference between @ and & will be explained in the integrity section.)
 The ledger integrity constraints in the next section ensure that there is always at most one active PaintOffer for a given key.
 So if the painter retracts its PaintOffer and later Alice tries to accept it, she can then record the absence with a NoSuchKey (P, P123) key assertion.

 The transaction structure records the contents of the changes, but not who requested them.
 This information is added by the notion of a commit: a transaction paired with the parties that requested it, called the requesters of the commit.
-In the ledger model, a commit is allowed to have multiple requesters, although the current DAML Ledger API offers the request functionality only to individual parties.
+A commit may have one or more requesters.
 Given a commit (p, tx) with transaction tx = act1, …, actn, every acti is called a top-level action of the commit.
 A ledger is a sequence of commits.
 A top-level action of any ledger commit is also a top-level action of the ledger.

 The following EBNF grammar summarizes the structure of commits and ledgers: